shalu2424/PastryWorld/README.md

 🛠️ Technologies Used

-📜 HTML5 – Structure of the site
+📜 HTML5 – Structure of the site,
-🎨 CSS3 – Stylish and responsive layout
+🎨 CSS3 – Stylish and responsive layout,
-💠 Remix Icons – Modern and elegant icons
+💠 Remix Icons – Modern and elegant icons,
 🎭 ScrollReveal.js – Fun scroll animations